CERC-Genomic-Medicine/CARTaGENE_flagship_paper/phasing/README.md

 The `prepare_SNVs_indels.nf` pipeline prepares VCF/BCF files with SNVs and indels for phasing.
 The pipeline is self-explanatory and includes the following steps:
 1) Set individual GT values that are flagged as not 'PASS' to missing values.
 Note: input VCF/BCF files were already pre-filtered to contain only PASS variants.
 2) For autosomal chromosomes and chrX PAR regions, force ploidy to 2.
 3) For chrX non-PAR region, check ploidy for males and females; and set males as haploids (i.e. GT = 0 or GT = 1 instead of GT = 0/0 or GT = 1/1).
+If there are heterozygous genotypes for males (i.e. 0/1), then set them to missing.
 4) Recalculate AN, AC, and F_MISSING fields and remove monomorphic variants and variants with missigness >0.1 (recommended threshold by statistical phasing methods).
 5) Left-align indels and deduplicate.